NAGA1729/youflyweaccommodate/README.md

 1. G.Naga Vinay

 Developer of the project.
-Created the website and managed the website using HTML, CSS, and Javascript.
+Created the website and managed the website using HTML, CSS.

 2. Mohammad lal sahir: